elijahgreenstein/command-line-teaching/_sources/reference/markdown.rst.txt

 .. _markdown:

-Markdown conventions used by the CLT toolkit
+Markdown conventions used by CLT
 ============================================================

 The Command Line Teaching (CLT) toolkit uses a `Markdown-It-Py Markdown parser <markdown_it_py_>`_ to convert Markdown-formatted text to HTML.
 The parser is set up with the default ``commonmark`` configuration options, which conform to the `CommonMark <commonmark_>`_ Markdown specification, as well as the extensions discussed below.